 Kendall was in constant communication with his team and his supervisor.
-He took charge of the situation from the time it happened, until we were dropped off at our hotel the next day.
+He took charge of the situation from the time it happened until we were dropped off at our hotel the following day.
 There was no doubt we trusted that he was working for our good to ensure that we received the best care possible.

 When I look back on those two days, the opportunities for leadership were abundant and Kendall seized the chance to lead by example.
 What stands out the most is the level of care that Kendall and his team provided for us.
-From making sure I was looked after while my husband received care, to translating everything the doctors and nurses were saying, to ensuring the bills covered before we left, Kendall, along with his boss, were constantly checking up to see that everything was being taken care of.
-They cared if we were ok or not, and not just about the outcome, but also the entire experience along the way as well.
+From making sure I was looked after while my husband received care, to translating everything the doctors and nurses were saying, to ensuring the bills were covered before we left the facility, Kendall, along with his boss, were constantly checking up to see that everything was being taken care of.
+They cared if we were ok or not, and not just about the outcome, but also the entire experience along the way.
 In other words, they took responsibility for our well-being because we were their customers.
 Kendall and his team showed up in ways that mattered the most, even when things went wrong.